-Users of the popular Evernote software on the Mac will be pleased to know there is built-in support for Evernote in Postbox.
+Users of the popular Evernote software on macOS will be pleased to know there is built-in support for Evernote in Postbox.
 When a message is sent to Evernote, Postbox includes these attributes:

 - Body (entire message or just the selected text)